robertorcosta/azure-docs.pt-br/articles/mariadb/security-baseline.md

 A Microsoft gerencia a infraestrutura subjacente do MariaDB e implementou controles estritos para evitar a perda ou a exposição dos dados do cliente.

-Entender a proteção de dados do cliente no Azure: https://docs.microsoft.com/azure/security/fundamentals/protection-customer-data
+Entenda a proteção de dados do cliente no Azure: https://docs.microsoft.com/azure/security/fundamentals/protection-customer-data

 **Monitoramento da Central de Segurança do Azure**: Não aplicável